guihen01/RestApi-JIRA-Lib/README.md

 1. Library of jira routines based on REST API
 2. form : DLL

-used to extract or to get informations on Jira server
+3. used to extract or to get informations on Jira server
+4. is used with C# code

 https://github.com/guihen01/RestApi-JIRA-Lib/blob/main/Library%20view.PNG